markjfine/sgcontrol/README.md

 sudo make install
 sudo ldconfig [Note: only needed under Linux, not macOS]
 ```
 3. Installing Smart Gnome Control.
 Next, move to the top Smart Gnome Control directory (e.g., `~/Development/sgcontrol`).
-The very first time you build from the repository, you may have to change the permissions of the autogen script.
-If so, type `chmod 755 autogen.sh` to fix it.
+The very first time you build from the repository, you may have to change the permissions of the two autogen scripts.
+If so, type `chmod 755 ./autogen.sh ./macros/autogen.sh` to fix it.
 Then type the following in order to build it:
 ```
 ./autogen.sh
 ./configure